sofiayem/rtd-doc-tests/docs/source/basics.rst

 Since Insolar's code is open-sourced, it can be deployed and used publicly in a permissionless setup.
 But any enterprise that requires a private setup and permissioned access can deploy such a setup with carefully implemented domains.
 Additionally, domains offer enough flexibility to allow the deployment of hybrid public/private networks with complex permissioning schemes.

-To continue the deep dive into Insolar's technologies, take a closer look at it :ref:`architecture <architecture>`.
+To continue the deep dive into Insolar's technologies, take a closer look at its :ref:`architecture <architecture>`.